All Products

 • Default value: 1

-In most cases, a thread provides a write speed of 24 MB/s in simple mode and 12 MB/s in full regex mode.
-We recommend that you retain the default value for this parameter.
+Typically, a single thread can handle a write rate of 24 MB/s in simple mode or 12 MB/s in full regex mode.
+You typically do not need to change this parameter.

 Note

-If Logtail whose version is Logtail-ds 1.7.3 or later is deployed in an Alibaba Cloud Kubernetes cluster, we recommend that you set the number of threads in the Container Service for Kubernetes console.
-On the Add-ons page, modify the LogtailDSProcessThreadCount parameter in the logtail-ds component.
-For more information, see Manage components.
+If Logtail-ds 1.7.3 or later is deployed in an ACK cluster, we recommend that you set the number of threads on the Container Service for Kubernetes console.
+On the Add-ons page, modify the LogtailDSProcessThreadCount parameter for the logtail-ds component.
+Manage components.

 "process_thread_count" : 1